 For businesses, SUI is a quarterly tax that is part of the business's payroll tax.
 The amount is determined by the state based on the type of business you operate and a wage base.
 Also taken into consideration is the number of ex-employees who have filed for unemployment claims.
 (A company with a high number of former employees requesting unemployment pays a higher rate than a company with low turnover.)
 In most states, this is an employer-only paid tax, but some states require employees to contribute.

 FUTA taxes are also paid quarterly and are in addition to SUI.
 FUTA taxes are paid completely by the employer; it is not taken from employee wages.
-These taxes are filed through the IRS on Form 940.
-The company is taxed at 6% on the first $7,000 the employee earns, with a maximum annual pay-in of $420 per employee.
+These taxes are reported to the IRS using Form 940.
+The business is taxed at 6% on the first $7,000 the employee earns, with a maximum annual pay in of $420 per employee.

-Most states have "at-will" employment laws, meaning both the employee and the employer can either leave or be terminated at any time for any reason that is not illegal.
+Most states have "at-will" employment laws, meaning the employee can leave or be terminated at any time for any reason that is not illegal.
 At-will employees are eligible for unemployment.
 The exception is if the departure is due to a disciplinary problem, such as insubordination, theft and other serious charges.

-If you terminate an employee, keep detailed documentation that protects the company if a claim is filed, denied and challenged.
+If you terminate an employee, keep detailed documentation that protects the company if a claim is filed.
 "Documentation is key," Krugel said.
 "When documenting [an employee's conduct], businesses should write up incidents as soon as they occur.
-That is, document who was involved, who witnessed what, where events occurred, when events occurred, what happened, why do you think it happened and so on."
+That is, document who was involved, who witnessed what, where events occurred, when events occurred, what happened, why you think it happened and so on."

-An employee can file for unemployment if they lose their job through no fault of their own (i.e., they were laid off).
-After they file, the now-former employer will receive a "Notice of Unemployment Insurance Claim Filed" letter from the state.
-If the claim is approved, the unemployment funding comes from the employer's tax account.
+After an employee files a claim, the now-former employer, i.e., you, receives a "Notice of Unemployment Insurance Claim Filed" letter from the state.
+If you approve the claim, the funding comes from your tax account.
 (If that happens, your unemployment taxes will increase.)

-You can accept or contest the unemployment request.
-If it is accepted by the employer, no further action is necessary on your part.
-It is then up to the state to determine if the claim meets certain criteria (such as length of service, reason for unemployment, etc.).
+You can accept or contest an unemployment claim request.
+If you accept it, no further action is necessary on your part.
+It is then up to the state to determine if the claim meets certain criteria (such as length of service, the reason for unemployment, etc.).